ArcalotlArcalotl

 Event catalog

 GET /v1/webhooks/event-types returns this catalog as JSON.
 It is available to any authenticated key, independent of scopes.
+Each event's delivery headers and full payload schema are documented under Webhook Events in the API Reference.

 TypeDescription